spywarexxx/reflux/README.md

 # Reflux - Stremio Addon

-Reflux is a Stremio addon that allows users to access the catalog of the **Rede Canais** website, providing a quick and easy way to watch all the available content.
+Reflux is a Stremio addon that allows users to access a huge catalog of movies and tv shows, providing a quick and easy way to watch wherever you are!

 ## Installation